pcitnet/devon/content/posts/colebrookebells-history.md

 By the time it was approved, the work had already been done and paid for by public subscription.

-**The crowded bell chamber, showing the wheels of the front five bells. **
+**The crowded bell chamber showing the wheels of the front five bells. **

 This is the latest time to date that major work has been done on Colebrooke bells.
 Despite their mixed pedigree.
 They still sound fine